CtrlAltCanc05/calcpy/README.md

 # calcpy
-A calculator designed in Python
+A  simple text-based calculator designed in Python